safeinsights/app-template/README.md

     -   Staging will be automatically deployed to match the \`main\` branch upon PR merge.
     -   Production will be deployed whenever a release is tagged by an member of code-deployers group
     -   A slack message will be posted to an appropriate channel whenever one of the above deploys occur
+-   Contain an AUTHORS file that is updated by each person who constributes code

 ### Applications that have a web user interface, the following packages will be installed: